 - Grease cookie sheet with a little bit of butter (I use a paper towel to distribute evenly).
 I recommend greasing with butter rather than lining with parchment paper because of the way the sesame seeds bake on the bottom of the biscotti.

-- Dampen hands a little with water (prevents dough from sticking to hands) and roll about a teaspoon of dough into a mini log (see photo).
+- Dampen hands a little with water (prevents dough from sticking to hands) and roll about a teaspoon of dough into about a two-inch mini log.

 - Lightly rub with egg white and then roll it into sesame seeds to completely cover.
 Line them two inches apart on baking sheet and bake for about 25 minutes.